Coffs Harbour City Council employs a professional lifeguard team to patrol the City's most popular beaches and to promote surf safety education.

-It is important to read the Flags and Beach information Signs and understand what they mean before entering the water.
+It is important to read the beach information signs and understand what they mean before entering the water.

-- Bathe directly after a meal or under the influence of alcohol.
+- Never bathe/swim directly after a meal or under the influence of alcohol or drugs.

-- Bathe when there are no red and yellow flags in position.
-Remember NO FLAGS = NO SWIM.
+- Always bathe/swim between the red and yellow flags - remember NO FLAGS = NO SWIM.

-- Panic if caught in a current or rip, raise one arm straight up, call for help and float until help arrives.
+Poor swimmers - Stay calm if caught in a current or rip, raise one arm straight up, call for help and float until help arrives.

-- Struggle if seized with a cramp.
+- Stay calm if seized with a cramp.
 Raise one arm for help, float and keep the affected part of the body still.

 - If you are a local, please advise visitors where patrolled beaches are located.